-MSM comes in white powder form (just do make sure to buy the true organic one, as there are chemical fakes out there) and you take it by dissolving 1 tea spoon of MSM to one glass of water, best taken first thing in the morning.
-The taste may not be amazing and if you really don’t like it, dissolve it in freshly squeezed orange juice as that will kill the flavour.
-Also, by reacting with Vit C, it will make it even stronger.
+MSM comes in white powder form, just do make sure to buy the true organic one, as there are chemical fakes out there.
+You take it by dissolving 1 teaspoon of MSM into one glass of water, best taken first thing in the morning.
+The taste is not amazing so if you really don’t like it, try dissolving it in some freshly squeezed orange juice as that will kill the flavour.
+Also, when MSM reacts with Vit C, it will make it even stronger.
 Do read up on MSM, it does many other things, such as preventing arthritis and candida.
-You can get it online here, or if you know it works for you, get it cheaper in bulk here.

-Magnesium works in the exact same way and I found it to be one of the most surprising natural constipation remedies.
+Magnesium powder works in the exact same way and I found it to be one of the most surprising natural constipation remedies.
 A teaspoon in some water a day will get you going.
-However I believe you shouldn’t take this if you have any form of kidney disease.
+However, I believe you shouldn’t take this if you have any form of kidney disease.
 I’m not a doctor, so do make sure to check with your doctor before trying anything new.

 It may take from a couple of hours to a couple of days to work, but you will certainly see the result!
-Also, please remember that taking supplements are NOT a permanent solution, it is a means of getting you by hard times, so you then start to re-evaluate what you eat.
-I’m not a big fan of taking supplements, but when I came off a 7 day fast the wrong way last time, magnesium (as it was the only thing I could get at the time) saved my life.
+Also, please remember that taking supplements is NOT a permanent solution.
+It is a means of getting you by hard times.
+I’m not a big fan of taking supplements, but when I came off a 7-day fast the wrong way last time, magnesium (as it was the only thing I could get at the time) saved my life.

-8) If you need a quick solution, do an enema
+10. If you need a quick constipation fix, do an enema

 When I went to live in London, it shocked me that I couldn’t find an enema kit ANYWHERE!
-Having grown up in Russia, cleaning my colon was the most natural thing in the world.
+In my culture, cleaning the colon was the most natural thing in the world.
 Not only does it help poop exit if you’re badly constipated, but it also helps clean your system if you have had food poisoning or even if you have the flu!
 You can thankfully get an enema kit online now.
 Just don’t get the rubber ones, they’re not very comfortable.

-People sometimes worry that you your colon may get lazy and stop working on its own.
+People sometimes worry that your colon may get lazy and stop working on its own.
 However, this isn’t the case.
 It’s not like you’re going to do it every day for the rest of your life, just once in a while if you’re struggling or just feel like you need to clean your insides.

 What is an enema?
-It’s basically a bag of water with a hose…you can guess where the hose goes 🙂 You fill up your colon with 2 litres of water, after which you can barely hold it in for as long as possible before it all comes out.
+It’s basically a bag of water with a hose…you can guess where the hose goes… You fill up your colon with up to 2 litres of water, after which you should try to hold it in for as long as possible before it all comes out.
 Do stay close to the toilet to avoid any accidents.